 - 1,300 feet of rock access roads

-- A 600-foot grass swale in a primary drainage ditch between the new rock access roads
+- A 600-foot grass swale in primary drainage ditch between the new rock access roads

 “The North Saluda River is an important source of drinking water but is also one of the cradles of locally-sourced food for the Upstate.
 As our region continues to grow, we will need further access to clean water and healthy local food.” - Mac Stone, Executive Director, Naturaland Trust

-Volunteers planted over 300 native hardwood trees to enhance the riparian buffer next to Railroad Creek, a tributary to the North Saluda River.
+Volunteers planted 300 native hardwoods along 1,500 feet next to Railroad Creek, a tributary to the North Saluda River, to enhance the riparian bufffer.

-Newly installed rock access roads surrounding a ditch where a grass swale is becoming established.
+Newly installed rock access roads surrounding a ditch where a grass swale will be established.

-The grass swale helps filter sediment from runoff from the fields.
+The new grass swale helps filter sediment from runoff .
+This is what the swale/ditch area looked like before.

-A cover crop was planted after tomatoes were harvested to help hold soil in place, enhance infiltration, and improve soil health.
+A cover crop was planted after crops were harvested to help hold soil in place and improve soil health.
+The sediment ponds catch and filter runoff.

 Fall pollinators blooming in the newly enhanced riparian area next to the creek.